 18 OKR Examples for Growth Teams (Real Data)

 After analyzing 7,857 Key Results written by real teams, we found that 52% were KPIs or tasks in disguise — metrics that track activity rather than measure meaningful change.
-And within that 52%, growth functions consistently produced the highest proportion of output-based Key Results of any team type.
+Within that 52%, growth functions consistently produced the highest proportion of output-based Key Results of any team type.

 The pattern is predictable: growth teams run fast, ship often, and default to measuring what they can count — campaigns launched, content published, channels tested.
 These are real activities.
 They're just not Key Results.

-The distinction matters because OKRs generate a 1:25 return on investment — but only when Key Results measure outcomes, not outputs.
-Teams that connect goals to actual business impact are 30% more likely to hit them than those tracking activity.
+The distinction matters because purpose-built OKR software generates a 1:88 return on investment — but only when Key Results measure outcomes, not outputs.
+Teams that connect goals to actual business impact are significantly more likely to hit them than those tracking activity.
 For growth teams specifically, that gap between activity measurement and outcome measurement is where most OKR value gets left on the table.

 Why Growth Teams Write Weak Key Results